arshat-27/PROJECT-NAME/README.md

 * A Customer can create multiple accounts.
 * A Customer can Apply Transactions such as Withdraw/Deposit.
 * A Cutomer can view  Transactions of a particular account.
+* A Employee can log-in.
+* A Employee can view customers.
+* A Employee can view customers accountlist.

 ### Create a GitHub account